-possibilities.
-For instance, people are getting more aware of the risk of the internet and start to become sceptic towards (spam)mails, causing scammers to invent more intelligent and sophisticated scams [33].
-Another example of the need for online trust is in the world of e-commerce, where criminals are actively attempting to swindle innocent users on large e-commerce platforms, like eBay [34].
+Shaping trust in the online world, arguably the telos of all reputation mechanisms, is a hard challenge, which has been studied as early as 2002 [11-13].
+As the space of defense mechanisms gradually evolves, so does the space of attack possibilities.
+For instance, people are getting more aware of the risk of the internet and start to become sceptic towards (spam)mails, causing scammers to invent more intelligent and sophisticated scams [14].
+Another example of the need for online trust is in the world of e-commerce, where criminals are actively attempting to swindle innocent users on large e-commerce platforms, like eBay [15].

 Nowadays, this responsibility of creating trust cannot be entrusted to private corporations.
-In recent events, Alphabet Inc. has been fined $\in$ 220 million by French authorities for abusing its dominance in the advertisement industry.
+In recent events, Alphabet Inc. has been fined €220 million by French authorities for abusing its dominance in the advertisement industry.
 The French government has accused Alphabet Inc. of promoting their own advertisements over their competitors' in their search engine, Google.
-Furthermore, in 2019, Google has been fined $\in$ 1.28 billion by the European Union on similar charges [35].
+Furthermore, in 2019, Google has been fined €1.28 billion by the European Union on similar charges [16].
 Google's dominance in the advertisement industry and the abuse of this position manifests their absolute control over the ranking of advertisements and online resources, incentivizing one to dispute their role in creating online trust.
-This case shows a typical example of the Red Queen Given some underlying reputation mechanism U: [28]
+This case shows a typical example of the Red Queen hypothesis, which, in the e-commerce setting, states that companies must constantly adapt/evolve to stay ahead of their evolving competition [17].
+Such online wars only help in creating distrust between different parties, strengthening the need for widely accepted trust mechanisms.